mvelinder/ncbi_scripts/README.md

 ```

 ## Considerations
-scripts are parsing web pages (probably a bad idea), they could break if source page code changes
+scripts are parsing web pages via curl (probably a bad idea), they could break if source page code changes